Heidelberg, Victoria: Heritage listings

-Evidence of Heidelberg's long history and early settlement can be found throughout the Municipality.
-The cemetery on Upper Heidelberg Road contains some of the oldest graves in Victoria.
-The Heidelberg Old Cemetery, the size of a house block near the corner of St James Road and Hawdon Street, contains graves dating to 1852.
-Heidelberg Primary School opened in 1854, Banyule Homestead was built in 1846, St John's Anglican Church was built in 1849 and the Old England Hotel on Lower Heidelberg Road first opened its doors in 1848.
-All of these buildings still stand today.
+Other evidence of Heidelberg's long history and early settlement includes the Heidelberg Old Cemetery, the size of a house block near the corner of St James Road and Hawdon Street, that contains graves dating to 1852; the Heidelberg Primary School that opened in 1854; and the Old England Hotel on Lower Heidelberg Road that opened in 1848.

 Demographics

 In the 2021 Census, there were 7,360 people in Heidelberg.